 The canyon was first surveyed by a military team under the guidance of Captain Randolph B. Marcy in 1852.
 Though white settlers were beginning to migrate to the area, the canyon remained the lands of the Indians until a military expedition led by Colonel Ranald S. Mackenzie was sent in 1874 to remove them to reservations in Oklahoma.
 This resulted in the Battle of Palo Duro Canyon, the major skirmish of the Red River War.
 On September 28, 1874, Mackenzie led his Fourth United States Cavalry on an attack of the of Comanche, Kiowa, and Cheyenne encamped in the canyon.
 Though the tribes had forewarning of the attack, their camps were scattered over a large area on the canyon floor and they were unable to assemble a united defense.
 The remaining Indians continued to fight in smaller skirmishes that autumn and winter, but in the end, the Indians were defeated and forced onto reservations in Indian Territory in 1875.

 In 1876, Charles Goodnight, famous for spearheading the Texas –Wyoming cattle drives, drove a herd of cattle into Palo Duro Canyon and began the first commercial ranch in the Texas Panhandle – the JA Ranch.
-Over the next fifty years, the canyon remained the private property of cattlemen, but over the years, began to be an increasingly popular spot for tourists and local residents.
+Over the next fifty years, the canyon remained the private property of cattlemen, but over the years, it began to be an increasingly popular spot for tourists and local residents.

 In 1934, the upper section of the canyon was purchased by the State of Texas and turned it into the Palo Duro Canyon State Park.
 Thanks to efforts by the Texas Parks & Wildlife Department and conservation groups, an additional 2,036 acres were added to the park in 2002.